lacegiovanni17/ReactJS_calculator_task_A/README.md

 1. Ensure you have Node.js installed on your machine.
 You can download it from nodejs.org.
 ## Installation
 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd flight_booking_backend`
+2. Navigate to the project directory: `cd react_task`
 3. Install dependencies: `npm install`
-4. note: flights.json and bookings.json are the mock databases for this project
+4. note: the public folder contains all pictures necessary for the frontend

 ## Running the App from your terminal
-1. From the root directory change to the src folder by running the following command `cd src`
+1. From the terminal make sure you're in the root directory called react_task
-2. From the src folder run the following command to start the backend server: `node app.js`
+2. From the react_task folder run the following command to render the front-end: `npm start`
-3. The backend server will be running at http://localhost:3000.
+3. The server will be running at http://localhost:3000.